 Diabetes: Caregiving for an Older Adult

-Helping or caring for an older adult with diabetes can feel like a lot to take on.
-There's the challenge of caregiving—because what seems best for someone isn't always what that person wants to do.
+Caring for an older adult with diabetes may feel like a lot to take on.
+Caregiving can be challenging at times because what seems best for your loved one may not be what they want.
 You may worry about invading your loved one's privacy or free will.
 There's also the stress of learning how to manage diabetes and often other health problems.
-No less important, there is your need for good health and balance in your own life.
+No less important, you need good health and balance in your own life.

-How can you be a good caregiver and feel good about it?
-First, team up with your loved one and his or her doctor.
+How can you be a good caregiver and take care of yourself?
+First, team up with your loved one and their doctor.
 And don't try to do it all.

 That's why caregiving is an art.
 At its best, it's an other-centered way of thinking, asking, listening, and responding.
 That can mean: